What Does Weight Loss Surgery Cost?

 Gastric Bypass Payment Plans

-Many bariatric physicians and plastic surgeons offer payment plans.
+Many bariatric physicians and plastic surgeons offer payment plans to help you manage the cost of your weight loss surgery.
 Many practices are also familiar with medical financing companies and can provide information.

 The surgeon or a staff member should be able to answer your questions about treatment costs and fitting a payment plan into your budget.